g-ledain/mathsinthevoid/unformatted/A-Thousand-And-One-Monoidal-Category-Definitions.md

 We say a functor is braided bilax if the lax and colax structures are both braided.

 *Definition: Braided lax monoidal natural transformation, Braided colax monoidal natural transformation*\
+These are just natural transformations of the underlying (co)lax monoidal functors.

+When $F,G$ are colax monoidal, a colax monoidal natural transformation $\alpha: F\Rightarrow G$ is said to be braided if CONDITION

+When $F,G$ are bilax, a natural transformation $F\ Rightarrow G$ is said to be bilax monoidal if it is both lax monoidal and colax monoidal.

 *Definition: Bilax monoidal natural transformation*\

 # Monoidal categories and adjunctions

 [^2-theory]: There is an entire theory of 2-monads, largely due to Kelley, which formalises the resulting structure.
 Much of what we will discuss above is subsumed by this theory.
 See, for instance [here]{https://ncatlab.org/nlab/show/doctrine} and [here]{https://ncatlab.org/nlab/show/doctrinal+adjunction} as starting points